-Alternative Income REIT plc is a real estate investment trust listed on the premium segment of the Official List of the Financial Conduct Authority ('FCA') and traded on the Main Market of the London Stock Exchange.
+Alternative Income REIT plc is a real estate investment trust listed on the closedended investment funds category of the Official List of the Financial Conduct Authority ('FCA') and traded on the Main Market of the London Stock Exchange.
 As part of its business model and strategy, the Group has maintained and intends to maintain its UK REIT status.